aarugupta21/demo_project/README.md

 # demo_project
-this project is my irst project on github repository.
+this project is my first project on github repository.